Costa Rican Civil Guard: Air section

 An air section was initially added during the 1955 invasion, notably P-51 fighters donated by the United States, but most if not all of its aircraft were written off shortly after the closing of hostilities.
 No further combat aircraft were acquired.
 Other aircraft included one Beech C-45, one Cessna 170, two Cessna 180's and three Cessna U-17's.
 Three DHC-3 Otters were later acquired as were two Bell 47 helicopters.

 During the 1960s and 1970s the Air Section mostly acquired helicopters; two Sikorsky S-58s, one FH-1100, two Hughes 269C's and two Bell UH-1Bs.
 By 1980 one Piper Seneca, two Piper Aztecs and three Piper Cherokees were obtained.
 By the early 1980s the Air Section operated seven small fixed-wing aircraft and five helicopters.

 Regional organization

 The Civil Guard was an all volunteer force commanded by a Colonel as Director.
-The Civil Guard acted as a municipal police and a military force.
+The Civil Guard acted as a military police and a military force.
 There were over 6,000 men in the Civil Guard and they were organized into seven small battalion-sized companies, one per province, They were: